Jim Casey Community Service Award Winner: Mary Jeane Okada

 Previous Jim Casey Winners:

-Local Grants Program
+Community Investment Grants Program

 The UPS Foundation allocates local funding for each of UPS's regions, districts, and business units around the world so our employees can determine which organizations will best address the unique needs of their communities.
 For an organization to be eligible, UPS volunteers must log a minimum of 50 group hours of community service into the Neighbor to Neighbor System, aligned with The UPS Foundation’s four focus areas, and be nominated by UPS's local Community Involvement Committee.